antrad/Abuse_1996/README.md

   * Runs at a screen bit depth of 8, 16, 24 or 32.
   * Fullscreen display.
   * Scaling by any amount (eg. 2, 3 or 4)
-  * OpenGL support for hardware scaling and anti-aliasing.
+  * SDL2 support for hardware scaling and anti-aliasing.
   * Stereo sound with panning.
   * Mouse wheel support for changing weapons.
   * Customizable keys.